Make perfect Sugar-free Whipped Cream with only three ingredients! Tastes and looks just like the real thing, and you can control the sweetness!

 When making things like whipped cream and meringue, recipes will tell you to whip them either to “soft peaks” or “stiff peaks.”
 How can you tell the difference?
 There is a simple test you can do:

 When you think you might have reached the right consistency, stop the beaters and lift them straight up out of the cream.
 When you do this, the cream will form a “peak.”
 If the top of the peak bends over, then you have a “soft peak.”
-If the peak stands straight up and doesn’t move at all, then you have a “stiff peak.”

-Extra tip for making Sugar-free Whipped Cream
+Extra tips for making Sugar-free Whipped Cream

 Some recipes I’ve found for whipping cream say to use a metal bowl and put it, along with the whisk or beaters, into the freezer for 15 minutes or so before you plan to whip the cream.
 I have not found this to be necessary, but you can certainly do it this way if you want!

-I love making my own whipped cream, because I can make it sugar-free!
-And now you can, too!
-I love it with my Dairy-free, Egg-free Chocolate Cake.
 Use it to top any ice cream, like this Banana Cream Pie Ice Cream.
 Or add it to your Strawberry Trifle.
 Or just eat it plain with a spoon.
 I won’t tell anyone 🙂

 Sugar-Free Whipped Cream